hueyyeng/VesperiaGuide/docs/missables.md

 ## After Karol joins the Party
 ![screenshot](images/act-one-004.jpg)

  - [ ] With Karol in the party, go to the travelers' inn King Of Adventure.
-Rest to meet with Rich and make sure this is done ***BEFORE*** killing any upcoming Giganto Monster (King Of Adventure Part 2)
+Rest to meet with Rich and make sure this is done ___BEFORE___ killing any upcoming Giganto Monster (King Of Adventure Part 2)

 ## Aspio
 ![screenshot](images/act-one-005.jpg)

- - [ ] After Rita joins the party, check the second floor of Rita's House for Collector Book (Collector Book Part 1)
+ - [ ] After Rita joins the party, check the second floor of Rita's House for __Collector's Book__ (Collector's Book Part 1)
- - [ ] After Shaikos Ruins and with Rita in the party, check a Blastia in Rita's House to name it Victoria.
-This should be done no later than after getting the Golden Horn in the main story (Brionac Part 1)
+ - [ ] After Shaikos Ruins and with Rita in the party, check a Blastia in Rita's House to name it Victoria. ___This should be done before getting the Golden Horn in the main story___ (Brionac Part 1)

 ## Ehmead Hill
 ![screenshot](images/act-one-008.jpg)